 Our internships offer you the opportunity to achieve your personal and professional goals, whether or not you’re planning to work in community development in the future.
 And, the added excitement of travelling abroad will grow your global and professional perspective in a big way too.

-Imagine living in the tropical terrains of Costa Rica for a few weeks (or months), where you can lend a hand and support uplifting educational after-care programs at local schools in Cimarrones.
+Imagine living in the tropical terrains of Costa Rica for a few weeks (or months), where you can support educational after-care programs at local schools and educational initiatives.
+Our programs are run in collaboration with non-profits and non-governmental organisations in Cartago.

 Or, what about taking on a community development internship in Nepal, by immersing yourself in multi-cultural villages in the Himalayan mountains where you’ll connect with their women’s empowerment groups?